apptainer/singularity-userdocs/reproducible_scif_apps.rst

 -  All software must share the same metadata, environment, and labels.

-Under these conditions, containers are at best block boxes with unclear delineation between software provided, and only one context of running anything.
+Under these conditions, containers are at best black boxes with unclear delineation between software provided, and only one context of running anything.
 The container creator shouldn’t need to spend inordinate amounts of time writing custom runscripts to support multiple functions